rwdavies/STITCH/README.md

 STITCH - Sequencing To Imputation Through Constructing Haplotypes
 =================================================================
-**__Current Version: 1.5.4__**
+**__Current Version: 1.5.5__**
-Release date: January 3, 2019
+Release date: January 14, 2019

 [![Build Status](https://travis-ci.org/rwdavies/STITCH.svg)](https://travis-ci.org/rwdavies/STITCH)

 Changes in latest version

-1. Speed up analysis of very large BAMs
-2. Can output haplotype dosage
-3. Change release mechanism
+1. Export functions so STITCH can serve as a library

 For details of past changes please see [CHANGELOG](CHANGELOG.md).

 STITCH is an R program for reference panel free, read aware, low coverage sequencing genotype imputation.
 STITCH runs on a set of samples with sequencing reads in BAM format, as well as a list of positions to genotype, and outputs imputed genotypes in VCF format.

-For the old website, please see http://www.well.ox.ac.uk/~rwdavies/stitch.html
+For the old website, please see https://www.well.ox.ac.uk/~rwdavies/stitch.html

 ## Installation and quick start on real data example